 Menopause signifies the end of menstruation in the life of a woman.
 It begins when a woman stops ovulating and she no longer produces estrogen, a female sex hormone.
 Menopause literally means ‘the last period’.
 This natural event marks the end of the woman’s reproductive years, in the same way that her initial menstrual period signified the beginning.
-Quite a few women develop unpleasant symptoms during menopause that can be effectively treated using hormone replacement therapy.
+Quite a few women develop unpleasant symptoms during menopause that can be effectively treated using hormone optimization therapy.

 Although not all women experience uncomfortable symptoms around the time of menopause, many women experience hot flashes, sleep disturbances, night sweats, and vaginal dryness.
-Lifestyle changes like improved diet and exercise can help improve the symptoms, along with hormone replacement therapy.
+Lifestyle changes like improved diet and exercise can help improve the symptoms, along with hormone optimization therapy.

-Hormone Replacement Therapy Benefits
+Hormone Optimization Therapy Benefits

-HRT is effective at relieving various menopausal symptoms, including:
+HOT is effective at relieving various menopausal symptoms, including:

 * Hot flashes and night sweats